5 Bad Habits You Must Stop That Are Causing Your Back Pain

 Sitting destabilizes all of the muscles necessary to keep your spine in a neutral posture.
 All of your upper body weight ends up overloading your discs and straining the smaller inter vertebral muscles that are supporting your spine.
 Your hips and hip flexors tighten up, adding to the problem.

-Even though it feels as though you are at rest, you’re not.
+So even though it feels as though you are at rest, you really are not.

-The habit that you should stop is HOW LONG you sit for.
+The habit that you should stop is for HOW LONG you should be sitting for.

 For the majority of people, it’s not a big deal so they can afford to push the limits of their body a bit more.

 But if you’re in pain now which means you need to take care of yourself now.
 You must limit it ASAP.
 The pain is literally your sign to stop the habit.

 Rule of Thumb – Obey the 15/1 principle

 For every 15-20 minutes of sitting, you’ll need to stand, walk, lie down or exercise for about 1-2 minutes.

 You don’t have to do anything that physical, you’re just trying to move around to reposition your posture and improve the circulation to your legs again.